darpanSheth/fitness-goals/README.md

 Skills used - HTMl, CSS(responsive) and javascript.
 This is an ongoing full front-end responsive web project (no framework used).

-Phases completed - Home page, About us page, Services page
+Phases completed - Home page, About us page, Services page, Payment page.

-Phases remaining - Sign in/Sign up page, Payment page.
+Phases remaining - Sign in/Sign up page.